DUI Insurance Maine

 Once you’ve completed the state’s requirements for conditional license reinstatement, talk with an UltraCar Insurance agent to get an owner or non-owner insurance policy.
 We’ll attach an SR22 insurance certificate to your policy and file it with the Maine BMV.
 After the BMV processes this filing, you can get back on the road.

-Can I get DUI insurance Maine if I don’t own a car?
+Can I get DUI insurance in Maine if I don’t own a car?

 Drivers who don’t own a car can purchase Maine Non Owner SR22 Insurance.
 Non-owner insurance is less expensive than owner-operator insurance since it does not insure a vehicle.
-However, non-owner insurance coverage works differently than owner/owner-operator insurance and has several restrictions and limitations.
+However, non-owner insurance coverage differs from owner/owner-operator insurance and has several restrictions and limitations.

 Maine Zero Tolerance Law

 These younger drivers will have their driving privileges suspended for 12 months.
 If the driver refuses to take a sobriety test, the license suspension is 18 months.
 The state assigns an additional 180-day suspension if another passenger under age 21 is in the car.
-If a driver under age 21 has a BAC of 0.08% or higher, the state charges them with a criminal OUI offense, which leads to a 12-month license suspension.
-Reinstatement of driving privileges requires these drivers to carry DUI insurance Maine.
+If a driver under the age of 21 has a BAC of 0.08% or higher, the state charges them with a criminal OUI offense, which results in a 12-month license suspension.
+Reinstatement of driving privileges requires these drivers to carry DUI insurance in Maine.

 What is Implied Consent?

 Maine considers being a licensed driver a privilege, not a right.
 Under the Implied Consent Law, you implicitly agree to take a chemical test when a law enforcement officer suspects you are operating under the influence.
-Refusing to test results in immediate suspension of your license, possibly up to six years, depending on the circumstances.
+Refusing to submit to testing results in the immediate suspension of your license, possibly for up to six years, depending on the circumstances.
 Based on the officer’s testimony alone, a court can find you guilty of OUI.
 The court may then increase the length of your suspension or order time in jail.

 Can you go to jail for a Maine OUI violation?

 It is against the law to operate a vehicle if you are mentally or physically impaired by consuming alcohol or other drugs/intoxicants.
-The state can convict you of OUI even by attempting to operate a vehicle under these conditions.
+The state can convict you of OUI even if you attempt to operate a vehicle under these conditions.
 There is some likelihood you will spend some time in jail after an OUI charge.
 Minimum OUI penalties are listed below.

 First conviction:

-• 150-day license suspension (and an additional 275 days for transporting an under age 21 passenger)
+• 150-day license suspension (and an additional 275 days for transporting a passenger under the age of 21)

 • $500 fine

-• Forty-eight hours jail time if there are aggravating factors*
+• Forty-eight hours of jail time if there are aggravating factors*

 * Aggravating factors are: BAC of 0.15% or higher, driving 30 mph or more over the speed limit, attempting to escape from a law enforcement officer, or having a passenger below the age of 21 years in your vehicle.